Mortgage lenders in Ireland and probably in other countries too – have tightened up the rules on who they lend to.

-There are some people who say it is not a good idea to borrow from the bank where you have your current account.
-This is because there have been some examples of banks moving money from customers current accounts to pay off debts .
+Some people say it is not a good idea to borrow from the bank where you have your current account.
+This is because there have been some examples of banks moving money from customers’ current accounts to pay off debts .
 If you have nothing to hide – you may find that the bank where you have your current account is much more likely to give you a mortgage than a lender that has never met you before.

 They can see how much money you have coming in and going out of your account each month.